nijigenerate/nijilive/CONTRIBUTING.md

 Note you still retain all rights to your art/models and they will only be used for internal testing, if you at one point want to revoke your art as test material just tell Luna and she'll delete the textures.

 ## Join the community
-We recommend you familiarize yourself with our [code of conduct](https://github.com/Inochi2D/inochi2d/blob/main/CODE_OF_CONDUCT.md).
+We recommend you familiarize yourself with our [code of conduct](https://github.com/nijigenerate/nijilife/blob/main/CODE_OF_CONDUCT.md).

 Once you have done so, you are welcome to join us on [Luna's Discord Server](https://discord.gg/tNfMGgJ9Fn).
 That communication channel is where our internal discussions happen and project decisions are made.

 [Return to top](#top)

 ## Donate funds
-If you would like to help Luna cover the costs of running the Inochi2D project, you can do so here: https://www.patreon.com/clipsey
+If you would like to help Luna cover the costs of running the nijilife project, you can do so here: https://www.patreon.com/clipsey

 [Return to top](#top)